 - (i) Project funding can generally be used to cover the salary of project staff, including employer's mandatory contribution to the Mandatory Provident Fund (MPF), contract gratuities, annual salary adjustment (excluding increments and promotion) and general fringe benefits (e.g. medical) in accordance with the established mechanism of the relevant R&D Centres and designated local public research institutes. - (ii) ITF will not fund the emolument to a person who is on the payroll of local university (i.e. existing teaching staff) or the industry co-applicant.
-However, administrative overheads will be provided to a university undertaking the project (see part (d) below). - (iii) The lead applicant is required to seek prior consent from ITC for any change in the key project staff, for example, the project coordinator or deputy project coordinator.
+However, administrative overheads will be provided to a university undertaking the project (see part (d) below). - (iii) The lead applicant is required to seek prior consent from ITC for any change in key project staff, for example the project coordinator or deputy project coordinator. - (iv) For Tier 3 projects, ITF will not fund the emolument to the existing staff of a private company undertaking the project unless ITC's prior consent has been obtained.